imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/vuejs.md

 };
 </script>
 ```

-> `authenticationEndpoint` should be implemented in your backend.
-The SDK makes an HTTP GET request to this endpoint and expects a JSON response with three fields i.e. `signature`, `token`, and `expire`.
-[Learn how to implement authenticationEndpoint](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#how-to-implement-authenticationendpoint-endpoint) on your server.
+The SDK internally requires the security parameters as an object with three fields i.e. `signature`, `token`, and `expire`.
+It is advised to setup a backend server for the creation of these security parameters.
+In the frontend an HTTP GET request can be made to fetch them using the `authenticator` function.

 For this quickstart guide, we have provided a sample implementation of `http://localhost:3001/auth` in Node.js.